 18.”These bodies of the eternal ātman, indestructible, immeasurable, are called perishable.
 Fight, then, Bhārata”.

-Verses 19./20./22./23./26./27. continue to expose the doctrine concerning the immortality of the individual spirit and its eternal rebirth, in very explicit terms.
+The verses 19./20./22./23./26./27. proceed to expose in explicit terms the doctrine concerning the immortality of the individual spirit and its cyclic reincarnation.

-55.”When, Pārtha, a man eradicates from his mind all desires and finds his satisfaction in the ātman and for the ātman, he is said to have a stable intelligence”.
+55.”When, Pārtha, a man eradicates all desires from his mind and finds his satisfaction in the ātman and for the ātman, he is said to have a stable intelligence”.